 If you are facing Galaxy Null IMEI # and Not Registered on Network follow the guide below.
-IMEI is a unique identity for a mobile handsets and you will not get any network connectivity if its lost or stolen.
+IMEI is a unique identity for mobile handsets and you will not get any network connectivity if it’s lost or stolen.
 Learn how to block stolen mobile using IMEI Number.

 Open the Dialer of your mobile phone and type *#06#, and check the IMEI number.

 If you get any pop-up saying Null IMEI then you will have to configure the settings of your Galaxy device.

 Open Dialer and type, *#197328640# or *#*#197328640#*#*

 You will be taken to the Command Mode on the screen as shown the picture below, Select “Common”, Option 6.

 Now Select Option 1 (FTM)(Field Test Mode)